 Sunday through Thursday from 5-8pm listen to pianist Randy Ingersoll delight visitors in the Mammoth Hot Springs Hotel Map Room.
 After he’s done playing be sure to check out his slideshow from 8:30-9:30pm.

 Each night from 6pm-10pm listen to a musician while enjoying the rustic, classic architecture of lobby of the Old Faithful Inn.
-Musicians vary depending on time of the year, but you are sure to be delighted by a talented musician include: Martha Colby, Rom Swafford, Meghan Stagl, and Tara Cross, talented professionals all.
+Musicians vary across the summer season, and include Martha Colby, Tom Swafford, Meghan Stagl, and Tara Cross, talented professionals all.
 Come and enjoy their enhancements to the Inn’s lobby, one of the greatest man-made spaces in the National Parks!

 Throughout the winter enjoy the musical stylings of Martha Colby (Cellist and Pianist) evenings in the lobby of the Old Faithful Snow Lodge.